 Yes!
 These muffins freeze beautifully.
-Once they are baked, allow to cool completely and then transfer to a re-sealable plastic bag and freeze.
-To re-heat wrap in paper towel and microwave at :30 increments until warmed through.
+Once they are baked, allow them to cool completely and then transfer to a re-sealable plastic bag and freeze.
+To re-heat wrap in a paper towel and microwave at :30 increments until warmed through.

 MORE BREAKFAST TREATS!